yufeifeiqiqi/DSCI550_assignment2/README.md

 ## Dependencies

-A list of all of the dependencies used, included their version number
+A list of all of the dependencies used, included their version number.
+Need to download java.
 ```
 attr==0.3.2
 attrs==22.1.0